All Dogs are Pets..."DACHSHUNDS" Are Family!

 different, it's a matter of personal taste.
 I like that the "Dachshund" breed, do not all look alike.

 We offer true Miniatures, 11 lbs or less at one year of age, and Tweenies, 12 lbs to 15 lbs. at one year of age.
 We do not breed for standards which are 16 lbs. to 35 lbs.
 However some of my pups might get to 16-20 lbs. as adults as a few of my breeders are out of larger champions lines.

 I strive to better the breed by looking for quality pedigree's in my breeders.
 It is well worth the wait if you want a certain color or coat for a clean, well adjusted, happy, healthy puppy!

 I spend countless hours with my dogs...a full time job that I love and enjoy very much.

 Please Provide all of the Following Information Below: Please include in the text box: If you've ever owned a dachshund before?
-Have any dogs now?
-If so what kind?
+Have any dogs or other pets currently?
+Please list ages.

 Any small children?
 Have a fenced yard?